-Selection of the right patients and having right understanding of the treatment and realistic expectations of the treatment results are key to successful Fractional CO2 laser.
+The selection of the right patients and having the right understanding of the treatment and realistic expectations of the treatment results are key to successful Fractional CO2 laser.
 At Amoderm, we invite all patients interested in performing CO2 laser to come in for a complimentary consultation during which we carefully examine your skin and discuss your health and skin conditions and the endpoints you would like to achieve.
 In general, Fractional CO2 laser is best for patients with lighter skin types (Skin Type I-III), but it can also be performed on patients with darker skin tones (Skin Type IV) with optional pre-treatment application of skin bleaching creams.

 Are There Patients Who Should Not Be Treated with Fractional CO2 Laser?

 Like any other medical treatment, Fractional CO2 laser is not right for everyone.
-Examples include (but at not limited to) patients who are pregnant or nursing, patients with poor general health status such as those with severe uncontrolled diabetes, patients with weakened skin (e.g. due to recent radiotherapy, deep peels or burn scars), patients taking certain drugs and medications such as Acutane, patients with certain medical conditions such as chronic immunodeficiency or autoimmune diseases, patients with history of bleeding disorders or those taking anticoagulants.
+Examples include (but at not limited to) patients who are pregnant or nursing, patients with poor general health status such as those with severe uncontrolled diabetes, patients with weakened skin (e.g. due to recent radiotherapy, deep peels or burn scars), patients taking certain drugs and medications such as Acutane, patients with certain medical conditions such as chronic immunodeficiency or autoimmune diseases, patients with a history of bleeding disorders or those taking anticoagulants.

-It is also important to remember that as aging is a continuous process occurring over years, anti-aging treatments also require time, patience and commitment to achieve satisfactory results.
+It is also important to remember that as aging is a continuous process occurring over the years, anti-aging treatments also require time, patience, and commitment to achieve satisfactory results.
 At Amoderm, we work closely with our patients to know their concerns and make sure their expectations are aligned with what can be expected from Fractional CO2 laser treatments.
-Adhering to pre- and post-care instructions is also critical to achieving best results and avoiding complications.
+Adhering to pre- and post-care instructions is also critical to achieving the best results and avoiding complications.

 Is the Treatment Painful?